o3de/o3de.org/content/docs/userguide/asset-browser-intro.md

 ---
-description: ' Use the &ALYlong; &asset-browser; to quickly view and access your game project assets. '
+description: ' Use the Amazon Lumberyard Asset Browser to quickly view and access your game project assets. '
-title: '&asset-browser;'
+title: 'Asset Browser'
 ---
 # Asset Browser {#asset-browser-intro}